pnp/List-Formatting/column-samples/text-isbn-image/README.md

-# Formatting an ISBN (text column) to book cover image.
-Images are retrieved by calling Open Library Covers API.
+# ISBN to Book Cover Image

 ## Summary
 This example retrieves book cover images based on their ISBN numbers by utilizing the [Open Library Covers API](https://openlibrary.org/dev/docs/api/covers).
 The API works by building a cover image URL with the ISBN.